 XV.
-DISSEMINATION OF POLICY AND PROCEDURES
+DISSEMINATION OF POLICY AND REGULATIONS

-The District will provide its policy and procedures related to Title IX on its website and in each handbook or catalog provided to applicants for admission and employment, students, employees, and all unions or professional organizations holding collective bargaining with the District.
+The District will provide its policy and regulations related to Title IX on its website and in each handbook or catalog provided to applicants for admission and employment, students, employees, and all unions or professional organizations holding collective bargaining with the District.
+The District will also provide its policy and regulations related to Title IX to all volunteers who will regularly interact with students and each individual or entity under contract with the District to perform any service involving regular interaction with students.